rh-mobb/documentation/content/docs/gcp/osd_preexisting_vpc.md

 ## Cleanup

-Deleting a ROSA cluster consists of two parts:
+Deleting a OSD cluster consists of two parts:

 1. Deleting the OSD cluster can be done using the OCM console described in the [official OSD docs](https://docs.openshift.com/dedicated/osd_install_access_delete_cluster/creating-a-gcp-cluster.html).